- Sustainability TOP

 Participation in the Forestation of Mt.
 Fuji

-Isuzu participates part in the Mt.
-Fuji Forestation Project to restore the rich forests and ecosystems of the Hokuroku area near Mt.
-Fuji which was registered a UNESCO Cultural World Heritage Site in 2013.
-Since FY2009, we have participated in forestation activities and have collaborated with relevant organizations such as OISCA International and Yamanashi Prefecture Forestry Development and Production Cooperative.
+Isuzu participates in the Mt.
+Fuji Forestation Project to restore the rich forests and ecosystems of the northern foothills of Mt.
+Fuji, which is registered as a World Heritage Site.
+Specifically, since fiscal 2009, we have participated in forestation activities and have collaborated with relevant organizations such as OISCA International and Yamanashi Prefecture Forestry Development and Production Cooperative.

-In FY2024, in addition to planting saplings, we conducted monitoring surveys of the planted saplings and the surrounding environment, carried out activities such as placing protective nets over the saplings, repairing and maintaining the nets, as well as underbrush clearing and thinning.
+In fiscal 2025, in addition to planting saplings, we conducted monitoring surveys of the planted saplings and the surrounding environment, carried out activities such as placing protective nets over the saplings, repairing and maintaining the nets, and clearing and thinning the underbrush.

 These efforts are part of our employee-participatory biodiversity conservation activities, conducted within our environmental initiatives aimed at creating a sustainable society where automobiles can continue to operate.

-Children's Forest, a project run by OISCA International, supports children's efforts to plant and grow trees at schools and in communities.
+The Children's Forest Program, a project run by OISCA International, supports children's efforts to plant and grow trees at schools and in communities.
 The aim is for the children to develop a respect for greenery and a love of nature.
-Isuzu started supporting this project in 2015 and started participating as the Isuzu Group from FY2023.
-Specifically, Isuzu's employees donate secondhand books for sale and the funds are then donated to the Children's Forest project.
+Isuzu started supporting this project in 2015 and began its participation as the Isuzu Group from fiscal 2023.
+Specifically, Isuzu's employees donate secondhand books for sale, and the funds are then donated to the Children's Forest project.

 Number of Buyable Books